soul-808/vista/README.md

 ## 🛡️ Why Vista?

-In highly regulated environments like banking, visibility isn’t optional — it’s survival.
+In highly regulated environments like banking, visibility isn't optional — it's survival.
 Vista empowers teams to deliver fast, stay compliant, and stay informed — all backed by explainable AI and real-time system health.

 ## 👤 Author